Tetrakern/fictioneer/CUSTOMIZE.md

 This is a collection of code snippets for previously solved customization issues.
 They are supposed to go into your child theme’s **functions.php** or a subsequently included file (replace "child_" and "x.x.x" with your child theme prefix and version respectively).
 Putting them into the main theme will cause them to be deleted when you update.
 Also assume each snippet requires the latest version of Fictioneer.

-For general information on theme customization, please refer to the [installation guide](https://github.com/Tetrakern/fictioneer/blob/main/INSTALLATION.md#how-to-customize-the-fictioneer-theme).
+For general information on theme and style customization, please refer to the [installation guide](https://github.com/Tetrakern/fictioneer/blob/main/INSTALLATION.md#how-to-customize-the-fictioneer-theme).

 ## How to add a secondary chapter title?